 The proposed use will not physically divide an established community and/or conflict with any habitat conservation plan or natural community conservation plan.
 This project is not known to conflict with any adopted land use plan, policy, or regulation of any agency with jurisdiction over the project.
 No significant impacts associated with land use and planning are anticipated to occur as a result of the proposed project.
 The proposed parcels meet the Subdivision Ordinance's access and design criteria required for the creation of new parcels.
-Accordingly, the potential land use and planning impacts are considered to be consistent with those evaluated in the GPU EIR.
+Accordingly, the potential Land Use and Planning impacts are considered to be consistent with those evaluated in the GPU EIR.

-References: Application materials; State of California Government Code; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County Subdivision Ordinance (Title 20); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation.1
+References: State of California Government Code; Application materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 XII.
-MINERAL RESOURCES Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? x b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? х
+MINERAL RESOURCES Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? х b) Result in the loss of availability of a locally- important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? х

-Discussion: The GPU EIR determined that the potential impacts to mineral resources resulting from implementation of the General Plan were beneficial, and accordingly considered to be less than significant.
+Discussion: The GPU EIR determined that the potential impacts to Mineral Resources resulting from implementation of the General Plan were beneficial, and accordingly considered to be less than significant.
 The GPU incorporated an amendment to the Conservation and Open Space Element's Goal Nine, Policy 26, Implementation measures 2 and 3 which address the management of mineral resources.
 Additionally, the location of all commercially viable mineral resources in Stanislaus County has been mapped by the State Division of Mines and Geology in Special Report 173 and is incorporated into the General Plan's Conservation and Open Space Element.
 There are no known significant resources on the site, nor is the project site located in a geological area known to produce resources.
-Accordingly, the potential impacts to mineral resources are considered to be consistent with those evaluated in the GPU EIR.
+Accordingly, the potential impacts to Mineral Resources are considered to be consistent with those evaluated in the GPU EIR.